 From Niagara Falls to Texas to Gaza, a horrifying look into the abyss of a post-truth future

-A N.Y. car crash falsely propagandized as "a terror attack" symbolized our increasingly Orwellian post-truth world.
+A New York car crash falsely propagandized as "a terror attack" symbolized our increasingly Orwellian post-truth world.

 “There was truth and there was untruth, and if you clung to the truth even against the whole world, you were not mad.” — George Orwell, 1984